insin/DOMBuilder/docs/htmlmode.rst

 .. js:function:: DOMBuilder.HTMLElement.cloneNode(deep)

-   Clones the tag and its attributes - if deep is ``true`` its child nodes will also be cloned.
+   Clones the element and its attributes - if deep is ``true``, its child nodes will also be cloned.

    .. versionadded:: 1.3
       Added to support cloning by an :js:class:`DOMBuilder.HTMLFragment`.

 .. js:function:: DOMBuilder.HTMLElement.toString([trackEvents])

-   Creates a ``String`` containing the HTML representation of the tag and its children.
+   Creates a ``String`` containing the HTML representation of the element and its children.
 By default, any ``String`` children will be escaped to prevent the use of sensitive HTML characters - see the `Escaping`_ section for details on controlling escaping.

-   If ``true`` is passed as an argument and any event handlers are found in this object's attributes during HTML generation, this method will ensure the resulting element has an id so the handlers can be registered after the element has been inserted into the document via ``innerHTML``.
+   If ``true`` is passed as an argument and any event handlers are found in this object's attributes during HTML generation, this method will ensure the element has an ``id`` attribute so the handlers can be registered after the element has been inserted into the document via ``innerHTML``.